 In fiction, my earliest influence was “Franklin W. Dixon,” who wrote the Hardy Boys series beloved by millions of boys and girls worldwide.
 “Dixon” was the pseudonym for the posse of freelance authors who wrote the books for the series syndicator.

 After that came Mickey Spillane and his Mike Hammer; Robert B. Parker and his Spenser; John Sandford and his Lucas Davenport and Virgil Flowers; and Frederick Forsythe for Day of the Jackal, a book I read so many times the pages literally fell out.
 I tried to love Robert Ludlum, but his plots were so twisty-turny I couldn’t keep track.
+Gayle Lynds kept up his tradition after he died, and she was far easier to readd.
 All those cool adventure stories made me dream I could be a thriller novelist someday.

 Q. And now you are.